tonybfox/threejs-tools/README.md

 # ThreeJS Tools

 A collection of utilities and tools for Three.js development, organized as a monorepo with separate packages for different functionalities.
+The root `@tonybfox/threejs-tools` package now bundles every tool so you can install a single npm package while still importing submodules (for example `@tonybfox/threejs-tools/camera` or `@tonybfox/threejs-tools/terrain`).

 ## 📦 Packages